hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 ## A concrete workflow

-Suppose a team has three prompt files:
+Imagine a research team maintaining a small suite of prompts for a customer-facing assistant.
+Rather than one monolithic prompt, they've split responsibilities across three separate files:

 - `system.yaml`
 - `input_guardrail.yaml`
 - `output_guardrail.yaml`

-The spec declares them:
+The team captures this list in a spec, along with a few constraints each file must satisfy:

 ```yaml
 files: